-When Planning Your Pack Goat String…Build it Like You Would a Football Team
+Plan Your Pack Goat String…Build it Like You Would a Football Team

+This article is going to go in depth, coaching you how to plan your pack goat string.
 I get asked a lot about what breed is best for a pack goat and my answer is always the same.
 Build and plan your string to be like a football team.
 You will need receivers, line backers, linemen and a quarterback.
 (I heard this originally from one of my pack goat mentors, Dwite Sharp, who is also who I get all my goats from.
 You can listen to he and I in a podcast HERE.)
 Having all of one type of goat and temperament would be a negative for me…I like a mix of breeds, size, strengths, and attitudes.
 So I’ll break down “the ultimate string” and why I think the different types of goats are so important in that string.
 Now keep in mind, in some ways, we are trying to predict the “unpredictable.”
 What I’m saying is this will be a general guide but all breeds can be all spectrums and this is meant as a general guide to help you increase your odds.
 The fact is, there will be exceptions to all these rules, I’m just sharing with you how I plan as I add new kids to my string.

 I want some receivers and utility players as well.
 Goats that are happy to be mid string and get along for the most part.
 That is where I like my hybrids mixed with Alpines.
 Ober/Alpine cross, Alpine/Saber cross, and pure Obers.
 Those hybrids have a tendency to be great backups to the string leader…that will push him if he tires, but are ok pulling up the mid section on the trail.
 If you were to have multiple super strong willed goats that want to be at the front then you would be constantly dealing with undefined pecking order and that is a pain on the trail.